-The Norwegian Nobel Institute shelters a research unit which assists the Nobel Committee and conducts independent research and dissemination of information throughout the year.
+The Norwegian Nobel Institute houses a research unit which assists the Nobel Committee and conducts independent research and dissemination of information throughout the year.

 Through meetings, seminars and conferences, we bring together people from the worlds of politics and academia, as well as other opinion-formers.
 Our main activities are the annual visiting fellows program, the annual teachers' seminar and the regularly hosted Nobel Symposia.
 The new December addition, Nobel Peace Prize Forum Oslo, is also intended to become an annual event.
 We also lend support to other activities that inform about the Nobel Peace Prize, its background and history, Nobel Peace Prize laureates and their work as well as Alfred Nobel and the Nobel system in general.

 Visiting scholars hold a doctoral degree or the foreign equivalent and have research interests comparable to those of Norwegian Nobel Institute in general and the overall focus of the visiting fellowship program in particular.
 The main theme changes from year to year.